 However, why shed light on the health of power?
 Without power, hospitals cannot function.
 Because electricity is an essential requirement for the functioning of any healthcare facility, hospitals cannot deliver clinical care to patients, accept new patients, or safely transfer patients to other healthcare facilities.
 Blackouts in Hospitals pose an alarming threat to the lives of patients, including premature and newborn babies and those in intensive care units.
 For instance, on November 17th, 2023, more than 20 patients lost their lives at Gaza's Al-Shifa Hospital due to power cuts, according to a statement from the Palestinian health ministry.
 The hospital, which had been grappling with fuel shortages as a result of Israeli refusal to allow fuel for the hospital, became non-operational, resulting in the tragic loss of lives.
 This shows how the loss of lives at the hospitals because of targeting power production in the Gaza Strip is systemic; it is direct harm to civilians where access to power is maintaining one's life.

-Conclusion:

 Through urbicide, Gaza's power infrastructure is systematically targeted, including bombing power plants and imposing fuel blockades.
 Essential services like healthcare suffer, with hospitals unable to function without electricity.
 Without addressing systematic attacks on power in the Gaza Strip, Palestinians cannot meet their power needs for stability and well-being.

 Summary